cogdog/truwriter/README.md

 ## Customize Heading for Single Page Metadata

-A small thing, but a corny heading of "SO IT WAS WRITTEN" was hardwired into the singl post template; this is now something that can be changed in the Customizer.
+A small thing, but a corny heading of "SO IT WAS WRITTEN" was hardwired into the single post template; this is now something that can be changed in the Customizer.
 From the **TRU Writer** pane, open **Writer Layout**.

 ![](images/meta-heading.jpg)